mariolukas/Bluetti_ESP32_Bridge/README.md

 #### Arduino IDE

 You will need to install a board support package for your ESP32.
-Additionally the follwing libraries are needed:
+Additionally the following libraries are needed:

 * https://github.com/tzapu/WiFiManager
 * https://github.com/knolleary/pubsubclient